Please Wait

 Things You Need To Know About 3 Stages of Money Laundering

-Before digging into the details of the infamous phenomena of money laundering, let’s take a sneak peek at the human perception and history of the said activity.
+Before digging into the details of the infamous phenomena of money laundering stages, let’s take a sneak peek at the human perception and history of the said activity.

 A Brief Recap of Money Laundering History

-History tells us that the term laundering was established when an infamous gangster Al Capone laundered his illicit proceeds through his laundry business.
-It also states the origin of laundering money from the Watergate scandal, dated back to 1973.
+History tells us that the term laundering was established when an infamous gangster, Al Capone, laundered his illicit proceeds through his laundry business.
+It also states the origin of laundering money from the Watergate scandal, dating back to 1973.

-The infamous Watergate scandal, which exhibits the political crisis and abuse of power, was facilitated through money laundering where different criminal tactics were used to exploit the national economy and stability of financial systems.
+The infamous Watergate scandal, which exhibits the political crisis and abuse of power, was facilitated through money laundering.
+Different criminal tactics were used to exploit the national economy and the stability of financial systems.

 Unforgiving Regulatory Reforms Against Money Laundering

-A collective effort to stem criminal activities and facilitated acts of money laundering was initiated when drug and human trafficking overtook the streets of the United States and Europe.
-UNODC (United Nations Office on Drugs and Crimes) estimated that around $800 billion drug generated money is laundered each year, which presents the only detected stats while millions of dollars go undetected.
+A collective effort to stem criminal activities and facilitate acts of money laundering was initiated when drug and human trafficking overtook the streets of the United States and Europe.
+UNODC (United Nations Office on Drugs and Crimes) estimated that around $800 billion of generated money is laundered each year, which presents the only detected stats while millions of dollars go undetected.

-The modern world has seen and heard a lot about rigorous enforcement actions taken by governing bodies, establishing a known term of Anti-Money Laundering (AML) measures.
-These globally recognized and endorsed AML laws are devised to implement strict screening and verification protocols to detect and prevent money laundering and associated predicate crimes.
+The modern world has seen and heard a lot about rigorous enforcement actions by governing bodies, establishing a known term of Anti-Money Laundering (AML) measures.
+These global AML laws are made to implement strict screening and verification protocols to detect and prevent 3 stages of money laundering and associated predicate crimes.

-The establishment of the global regulatory body FATF (Financial Action Task Force) in 1989 and the indictment of BSA (Bank Secrecy Act) in 1970 in the United States are proof that money laundering and the later added mandate of financing of terrorism should not be tolerated at any level and cost.
+The establishment of the global regulatory body FATF (Financial Action Task Force) in 1989 and the BSA (Bank Secrecy Act) 1970 in the United States prove that money laundering and the later added mandate of financing terrorism should not be tolerated at any level and cost.

-The endorsement of BSA/AML measures can be better understood by the increasing enforcement fines institutions, particularly financial institutions have paid so far.
+The endorsement of BSA/AML measures can be better understood by the increasing enforcement fines that institutions, particularly financial institutions, have paid so far.
 Monetary costs aside, violations of AML laws have caused institutions legal and reputational burdens.

 Highlighted below are some major cases that show how rigorously enforcement actions can be when institutions fail to detect money laundering and indifferently facilitate the corrupt actors.